-(A) Payment from Conventional Filers (And Other Filers Exempted or Suspended from Credit Card Payment).
-Fees or other charges to be paid to the clerk, and any deposits to be deposited with the clerk, must be tendered in one of the following forms:

-- (1) U.S. legal currency (cash may not be remitted by mail); - (2) check, cashier's check or money order in U.S. funds made payable to "Clerk, United States Court".
+- (A) Payment from Conventional Filers (And Other Filers Exempted or Suspended from Credit Card Payment).
+Fees or other charges to be paid to the clerk, and any deposits to be deposited with the clerk, must be tendered in one of the following forms.
+Cash will not be accepted as an option for payment of fees due.
+Payments must be remitted in the exact amount due for the fee owed.
+No change will be provided for money order, check, or other payment remittances. - electronic payment using a debit card or ACH (Automated Clearing House) bankto-bank transaction in which payment is withdrawn directly from a bank account to another.
+Payment of other fees in using a debit or bank to bank transaction may be conducted in person at all divisional offices and remotely if provided a payment link by the Clerk of Court. - check, cashier's check or money order in U.S. funds made payable to "Clerk, United States Court".
 Only checks drawn on attorney's trust or operating account (unless the maker is a debtor in a bankruptcy case), on an account of the trustee appointed to the case for which the payment is remitted, or on any United States, state or local government account, will be accepted for payment of filing fees.
-The clerk will accept a personal or business check for payment of copy, certification or research fees, and fees for compact discs of court proceedings upon presentation of an official government issued photo identification card of the person who is presenting the check.
+The clerk will accept a personal or business check for payment of copy, certification or research fees, and fees for compact discs of court proceedings upon presentation of an official government-issued photo identification card of the person who is presenting the check.
 The clerk reserves the right to rescind or amend this policy of acceptance of personal checks without further notice.
-Payments must be remitted in the exact amount due for the fee owed.
-No change will be provided for cash, money order, check or other payment remittances.